-The problem most often surprises users with an automatic content injections set up, because, for understandable reasons, they might not be able to test the injection on every existing or future post and page.
+The problem most often surprises users with an automatic content injection set up, because, for understandable reasons, they might not be able to test the injection on every existing or future post and page.

 If you are using automatic injections and know the posts and pages the problem appears on then just use the Specific Pages display condition to exclude the ads from such pages.

-Use the clearfix option for responsive ads
+Use the clearfix option for responsive AdSense ads

 While there is no solution to prevent responsive ads from jumping below the aligned element (the image in my example), you can prevent it from covering the following text.

 Just enable the Clearfix option on the ad edit page.